bkrem/react-nft-gallery/README.md

   hasLightbox?: boolean;

   /**
+   * Enables/disables a gallery item's title and collection name linking to the asset and collection on OpenSea, respectively.
+   * Defaults to `true`.
+   */
+  hasExternalLinks?: boolean;

+  /**
    * Renders the gallery as a single row with horizontal scrolling.
 Useful when rendering the gallery between other content.
    * Defaults to `false`.
    */